dkelly255/freshwater-fly-fishing/README.md

  ### Features Left to implement

-- There were several additional features and scope that could be added to the site, however were deprioritised during the planning process
+- There were several additional features and scope that could potentially have been added to the site, however were deprioritised during the planning process
-- Being new to HTML & CSS I found that I was constrained primarily by my own technical coding expertise combined with the time limits in place for the first milestone project submission deadline, so these features are out of scope for this release.
+- Being new to HTML & CSS I was constrained primarily by my own technical coding expertise, combined with the first milestone project submission deadline time limits

-However, as I develop my HTML & CSS capability I am confident this will soon allow me to be able to develop features such as the below and more:
+- So whilst these features are out of scope for this release, as I begin to develop HTML/CSS capability I am confident this will soon allow me to be able to develop features including the below:

  - Equipment page:
     - This would be an additional dedicated section of the website to cover the equipment used in the sport, for example: